 “Every symptom is a conversation and every problem is a portal.
 Once we observe the symptom as a dialogue we can join the conversation” ~ Dr. Dispenza

-This page contains vital information about the ketogenic diet and the benefits of a low carbohydrate lifestyle.
-Find interviews with doctors and scientists in the field of low carb science.
+On this page, you will find interviews with some of my absolute favorite doctors scientists, teachers and spiritual healers of our time.
 Enjoy guided meditations for stress reduction and relaxation.
-Discover cutting edge research articles and studies that demonstrate the wide ranging advantages to living a low carbohydrate lifestyle.
-Also, find a list of incredibly informative books related to low carb living.
+Discover cutting edge research articles and studies that demonstrate the wide ranging advantages of living a low carbohydrate lifestyle.

 Enjoy the journey!

 - Shai I, et al. Weight loss with a low-carbohydrate, mediterranean, or low-fat diet.
 N Engl J Med 2008;359(3);229–41.

 - Gardner CD, et al. Comparison of the Atkins, Zone, Ornish, and learn Diets for Change in Weight and Related Risk Factors Among Overweight Premenopausal Women.
 The a to z Weight Loss Study: A Randomized Trial.
 JAMA.
 2007;297:969–977.

 - Brehm BJ, et al. A Randomized Trial Comparing a Very Low Carbohydrate Diet and a Calorie-Restricted Low Fat Diet on Body Weight and Cardiovascular Risk Factors in Healthy Women.
 J Clin Endocrinol Metab 2003;88:1617–1623.

 - Samaha FF, et al. A Low-Carbohydrate as Compared with a Low-Fat Diet in Severe Obesity.
 N Engl J Med 2003;348:2074–81.